sph-mn/sph-script/readme.md

 ideal for debugging permission issues

 ### repl, repl-stdin
-creates a prompt and executes the same program for each line of input using user input as additional arguments. this way, the same command prefix does not have to be rewritten each time and new arguments can just be pasted in.
+creates a prompt and executes the same program for each line of user input. the input is used as additional arguments to the program. this way, the same command prefix does not have to be rewritten for each invocation and new arguments can just be pasted in.

 * usage: repl command argument ...
 * exit with ctrl+d or ctrl+c (sigint)